Your website landing page | Unique value proposition

 As such, your website needs to highlight the immediate and specific advantages your customers get when using your services.
 It should demonstrate how and why your products can solve the customers’ problems.

-Jargon can potentially get in the way of your traffic and conversions, as some people might be new to the industry you're in.
+Jargon can potentially turn website visitors away if they’re new to the industry, which will likely impact your traffic and conversions.
 Therefore, it’s important to put things in terms that your potential customers and visitors can understand.